About Our Retreats

 Accommodations

 Most people who visit Blue Cliff stay in a simple dorm-style room with bunk beds.
 Sharing a living space with others is part of our practice of community and togetherness.
-Spaces for families are available.
-If you have questions or other accommodation needs, please contact our registration office.
+Spaces for families are sometimes available.Camping

 If you would like to camp during the warmer months (April through October), please bring your own tent and equipment.
 We have tents available here if needed.
 It can be cool at night even during these months, so please pack accordingly.
-You will have access to shared bathrooms with shower facilities.
+You will have access to shared bathrooms with shower facilities.BCM Canvas Tents

 Commuting

 Although we encourage our guests to stay at the monastery whenever possible, you may opt to commute to Blue Cliff for each day of a retreat if you live nearby or if you have arranged your own nearby housing.
-This is an especially helpful option in the rare case that all rooms at the monastery are already reserved.
+This is an especially helpful option in the case that all rooms at the monastery are already reserved.

 Meals